RockwellShah/bitnote/README.md

 - ☑️ **Decentralized** — no one can delete or block your access.
 - ☑️ **Truly Private** — no tracking, no personal data collection.
 - ☑️ **Transparent Source Code** — audit everything, trust nothing.
-- ☑️ **Built to Last** — under 1MB, no frameworks, engineered for longevity.
+- ☑️ **Built to Last** — no bloat, no frameworks, engineered for longevity.
-- ☑️ **Resilient** — advanced security features to protect you, including default opt-in updates.
 - ☑️ **Access anywhere** — no cloud, no sync, no setup.
 - ☐ **Succession *(in development)*** — pass down your data automatically if something happens to you.